KathyaTapia/KathyaTapia.github.io/README.md

 # KATHYA TAPIA-SCHYTHE #

 I am a PhD Candidate in the Department of Economics at UC Davis.
 My research interests are Applied Microeconometrics, Public Economics, Health Economics, and Machine Learning.
 I also enjoy coding.
-I co-wrote the *eventdd* command, widely use in STATA for panel event study models.
+I co-wrote the *eventdd* command, widely use in Stata for panel event study models.

 ## Publications ##